 6. Must execute requests from individuals “without undue delay and at the latest within one month of receipt of the request”.

-7. Report a security breach “leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.
+7. Report a personal data breach “leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.

 In short, marketing is for many organisations the first point of contact.
 Here, data is first collected and stored; most likely marketing will also work on the processes and responses to data requests and communication around data breaches.

-Here the background on our certification: The International Association of Privacy Professionals (IAPP) is the largest
+Nikita received her GDPR certification from the International Association of Privacy Professionals (IAPP).
+This is the largest

-It was important for us to get trained and certified so we can guarantee you we are up to date on best practices for privacy and data security when advising you on your marketing strategy.
+It was important to get trained so we can ensure we are up to date on best practices for privacy and data security when advising you on your marketing strategy.

-The directive has been in place since 2002 and has been updated as a proposal text in January 2017 is by many marketers knows as ‘the cookie law but it covers much more than that.
+The directive has been in place since 2002 and has been updated as a proposal text in January 2017.
+By many marketeers, it is know as 'the cookie law'.
+However, it covers much more than that.
 The Directive on Privacy and Electronic Communications (Directive 2002/58/EC and the 2009 update, Directive 2009/136) concerns electronic communications and the right of confidentiality, data and privacy protection.
-Electronic communication covers websites, email, text messages, advertising, apps, IoT devices...
+Electronic communication covers websites, email, text messages, advertising, apps and IoT devices.

-PECR contains a specific set of rules for:
+ePrivacy and PECR contain specific sets of rules for:

 You may have heard that you need a Data Protection Officer or a DPO under GDPR.
 This isn’t necessarily the case.
-There are three scenarios where you might need to appoint a DPO under GDPR if:
+There are three scenarios where you need to appoint a DPO under GDPR: